Western Saharan clashes (2020–present): Morocco

 Following the signing of the Israel–Morocco normalization agreement in December 2020, Morocco has purchased advanced military equipment from Israel including at least 150 drones.
 The use of these drones has been documented in Polisario-controlled Western Sahara where they have killed both SPLA fighters and civilians.
 Israeli drones are also suspected to have been used to follow the movements of SPLA forces.
 In October 2022, Morocco made a deal with Israel to build two factories to produce war drones with Israeli supervision and expertise.
 These factories, once completed, will allow Morocco to manufacture advanced drones at a low cost compared to those it had been buying from China and Turkey.

 Morocco reportedly used a Chinese-made Wing Loong Is, among a few given as a gift from the United Arab Emirates, to kill Addah al-Bendir, the chief of the Polisario's Gendarmerie, in April 2021.
 Missile fragments examined by the Intercept indicated that Bayraktar TB2 attack drones sold by Turkey have been used on targets in Western Sahara.
+In 2025, Morocco began using the Turkish-produced Baykar Bayraktar Akinci.

-SADR
+Sahrawi Republic

 Since the start of the clashes, Algeria has reiterated its support for Western Saharan independence.
 However, Algeria has been reluctant to send the SADR any serious type of equipment.
 Consequently, the SADR has been compelled to rely on outdated equipment dating back to the late 1980s and early 1990s, given that its previous arms supplier, Muammar Gaddafi, was killed in 2011.
 This predicament poses a challenge for the SPLA forces as they have to confront Moroccan forces equipped with more advanced weaponry, including drones.
+Despite that, Algeria still cooperates with the SADR by keeping its borders open to their fighters.

-Despite that, Algeria still cooperates with the SADR by opening up its borders every day to SPLA fighters armed with artillery who shoot at Moroccan positions.
+Moroccan, Israeli, and Western media have promoted disinformation alleging that the Polisario Front is supported by Iran, Hezbollah, and Ba'athist Syria.
+The Polisario Front has denied these allegations.